Trip Facts

 Accommodation

 Teahouses/Guesthouses/Lodges are means of accommodation in the Annapurna Region.
 The hotel is the accommodation in the city.
-Camping tents are accommodations for camping treks or in the higher regions of unexplored or off-beat treks in this region.
 Teahouses are generally simple and comfortable with basic facilities.
 But, trekkers must pay additional charges for the use of Wi-Fi, electronic device charges, hot water buckets, laundry, and boiled water.
-In the case of camping treks, camping and kitchen equipment are provided.

 Meals